 In this post, we’re going to give you all the info you need to know to decide between an iced coffee or cold brew or something else on the menu completely.

-First, iced coffee is just coffee that is brewed hot (read: normal brewing methods, such as a drip coffee maker or french press) and then refrigerated.
+Remember: iced coffee is just coffee brewed hot (read: normal brewing methods, such as a drip coffee maker or french press) and then refrigerated.

 It is literally that simple.
 You can also brew hot coffee and then pour it over a cup full of ice cubes to cool it down immediately.
 The ice cubes melt fairly quickly, and your coffee is more lukewarm-to cool instead of ice cold, but it’s a similar effect.